reid-moffat/git-bash-shortcuts/README.md

-# bash-scripts
+[WORK IN PROGRESS]

-Collection of my favourite bash scripts
+Collection of my favourite bash scripts and aliases.
+Suggestions welcome!

+## git scripts
+.

+## aliases
+.

+## other scripts
+.